Ontology 1-Day Volume Hits $155.12 Million (ONT)

-Ontology (CURRENCY:ONT) traded 4.5% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on January 28th.
-One Ontology coin can now be bought for approximately $0.57 or 0.00001805 BTC on major cryptocurrency exchanges.
-Ontology has a market cap of $456.68 million and approximately $155.12 million worth of Ontology was traded on exchanges in the last 24 hours.
-During the last week, Ontology has traded 0.5% lower against the U.S. dollar.
+Ontology (CURRENCY:ONT) traded 4.5% higher against the US dollar during the 1 day period ending at 8:00 AM ET on January 28th.
+Over the last seven days, Ontology has traded down 0.5% against the US dollar.
+One Ontology coin can now be purchased for $0.57 or 0.00001805 BTC on cryptocurrency exchanges.
+Ontology has a market cap of $456.68 million and $155.12 million worth of Ontology was traded on exchanges in the last day.

 - Cardano (ADA) traded up 8.1% against the dollar and now trades at $0.34 or 0.00001097 BTC.